mgrimace/Homelab/calibre.md

 # Calibre

-**THIS IS A WIP**

-create ubuntu lxc but give 10 gb space for docker, etc,  priveleged for mount
+Create Ubuntu LXC but give 10 gb space for docker, and set it to `privileged` to mount your media folder

-`bash -c "$(wget -qLO - https://github.com/tteck/Proxmox/raw/main/ct/ubuntu.sh)"`
+Script to create a Ubuntu LXC: `bash -c "$(wget -qLO - https://github.com/tteck/Proxmox/raw/main/ct/ubuntu.sh)"`

 ## Mount your media share